 Fried bulgur wheat with turmeric is one of the true whole-grains; they are difficult to get and there is much confusing advertising on the subject.

-For example millers can call their flour "wholemeal" provided they do not remove more than half of the bran and germ; that is where the protein, vitamins and other important nutrients are to be found.
+For example millers can call their flour "wholemeal" provided they do not remove more than half of the bran and germ; that is where the minerals, vitamins and other important nutrients are to be found.

 Let this recipe be the beginning of something creative from your own kitchen; never be tied down by Bernard Preston's fancies.